-Customers weren’t buying it.
-Go to their user forums and you’ll see at least 11 threads in response to the security breach notification.
+A few years ago, networking equipment and IoT device vendor Ubiquiti Networks tried that line on its customers.
+They didn’t buy it.
+Their user forums had about a dozen different threads running in response to the security breach notification.
 Ubiquiti’s customers are demanding answers.
-Some are deleting their accounts, others are confused about what the breach means for them.
-In almost every case, trust has eroded.
+Some were deleting their accounts, others were confused about what the breach meant for them.
+In almost every case, trust was eroded.

 Ubiquiti isn’t unusual.
 When Target was breached in 2014, their profits took a 46 percent hit.